Defence of the Idol: Publishing history

 According to researcher Manuel Peña Muñoz, Cáceres wrote this collection of poems at the Café Iris, a literary cafe located in the Undurraga Building in Santiago.
 The poems 'Insomnia at Dawn', together with the first and fifth parts of 'Angel of Silence', were included in the anthology Modern Chilean Poetry (1931), edited by Rubén Azócar as a preliminary to the collection being published.

 For the first edition of his book, Cáceres initially relied on two proposals for the prologue, written by poets Ángel Cruchaga Santa María and Pablo de Rokha.
 As neither version was totally to the author's liking, he requested a third and final version from Vicente Huidobro, who had returned from France the previous year.
 This generated strong debate between Rokha and Huidobro, which was recorded in the newspaper La Opinión.

-The book was published thanks to the financial support of his brother, Raúl Cáceres Aravena, and his modest income working as a high school professor of castellano.
-Once published, the author realised that the first edition was full of errors which enraged him.
-Cáceres gathered all the copies he could and burned them in a bonfire in his courtyard.
+The book was published thanks to the financial support of his brother, Raúl Cáceres Aravena, and his modest income teaching Spanish at a high school.
+Once published, Cáceres realised that the first edition was full of errors.
+Enraged, he gathered all the copies he could and burned them in a bonfire in his courtyard.
 Only a small number of first edition copies were saved.
 Some possibly remained in the hands of friends, such as the poet Eduardo Anguita.
-His brother Raúl kept at least one copy, while only two are currently being preserved in the National Library of Chile.
+His brother Raúl kept at least one copy, while only two are currently preserved in the National Library of Chile.
 According to research, there are no further copies in other public libraries in Chile.
-These few remaining copies allowed the posthumous reprinting of the collection, by the Chilean poet and essayist Pedro Lastra, who textually transcribed the work in 1959, when photocopiers were yet to exist.
+These few remaining copies allowed the posthumous reprinting of the collection, by the Chilean poet and essayist Pedro Lastra, who textually transcribed the work in 1959 (photocopiers were yet to exist.)

 The first reissue took place in 1996, in the collection Between Seas by Chilean publishers LOM Ediciones.
 This seventy page reprint was prepared by Lastra, who included a graphic appendix and additional epilogues.
-That same year it was published in the Vita nuova series by publishers Ediciones el Tucán de Virginia, in Mexico City, though only part of Lastra's additions were incorporated.
-The following year, in 1997, the book was published as part of the Editorial Fund series by small publishing house Venecia de Caracas, in Venezuela, this time including of the material from the first reissue.
+That same year it was published in the Vita nuova series by the publishers Ediciones el Tucán de Virginia, in Mexico City, though only part of Lastra's additions were incorporated.
+In 1997, the book, including material from the first reissue, was published as part of the Editorial Fund series by Pequeña Venecia, a publishing house in Caracas, Venezuela.